We Need Heroes at Any Age

-The heroes we meet in stories can inspire all of us to do great things, by the way they overcome challenges and by the lives that they lead.
-These people are essentially our trail guides on the mysterious and challenging trail of life.
-As our guides, they help us know just how far we can go—and just how high we can climb.
+The many heroes we meet in books can inspire all of us to do great things, by the way they overcome challenges, by the lives that they lead.
+On the trail of life—these people are essentially our trail guides.
+They help us know just how far we can go, just how high we can climb.

-Here’s the best news of all: Heroes aren’t found just in stories.
-There are many more heroes right around us, in everyday life.
+But here’s the best news: There are many more heroes right around us, in everyday life.
 And they’re not always the people we expect.

 Being a hero is about character.
 It’s something that happens within a person.
-It comes from qualities that are inside us all right at this moment.
-Qualities like courage, compassion, and the perseverance to carry on in spite of great obstacles.
-(I feel so strongly about this that I wrote a book about it, The Hero’s Trail, which has true stories about heroic young people, along with ideas about how to bring out the hero in each of us.)
+It comes from qualities that are inside most of us—right at this moment!—qualities like courage, compassion, and the perseverance to carry on in spite of great obstacles.
+(I feel so strongly about this that I wrote a book about it, The Hero’s Trail, which has stories about heroic young people, along with ideas about how to bring out the hero in each of us.)

 She was a woman who loved children and nature, and who spent more than twenty years creating a touchable nature museum for the Colorado School for the Blind, where kids can feel the delicacy of a hummingbird’s nest, the warmth of a polar bear’s fur, and the majestic span of an eagle’s wings.
 She always encouraged me and my brothers and sisters that each of us—and not just us, but every person in the world—has the power to make a difference.

-That’s why, when I founded a national prize to honor inspiring young people, I named that prize after my mother.
+So when I wanted to recognize young people who are making positive changes in our world, I named it after my mother.
 Each year, the Gloria Barron Prize for Young Heroes celebrates 25 young leaders for the work they’re doing in their communities.
 They are girls and boys, ages 8 to 18, from every diverse background—and each of these young people has a story that deserves to be told.